mozilla-services/buildhub/docs/jobs.rst

 Load latest S3 inventory
 ========================

-A command to download the latest S3 manifests, containing information about all available files on archive.mozilla.org, and send that information as buildhub records to a remote Kinto server.
+A command to initialize the remote Kinto server, download the latest S3 manifests, containing information about all available files on archive.mozilla.org, and send that information as buildhub records to the remote Kinto server.

 .. code-block:: bash